AmigaOS: Audio

 Prior to version 3.5, AmigaOS only officially supported the Amiga's native sound chip, via audio.device.
-This facilitates playback of sound samples on four DMA-driven 8-bit PCM sound channels.
-The only supported hardware sample format is signed linear 8-bit two's complement.
+This facilitates playback of sound samples on four DMA-driven 8-bit PCM sound channels (two left and two right audio channels).
+The only supported hardware sample format is signed linear 8-bit two's complement (each channel with 6-bit volume control, and two channels can be combined into one 14-bit channel as a hack, with the top 8 bits on a max volume channel, and low 6 bits on a channel set to lowest volume; later versions of the OS support such 14-bit audio; the original Amiga has this hardware capability and AHI, version 4, for AmigaOS 2.04, and AHI got integrated into AmigaOS version 3.5 as standard, and it also supports 16-bit 3rd party audio hardware).

 Support for third-party audio cards was vendor-dependent, until the creation and adoption of AHI as a de facto standard.
 AHI offers improved functionality, such as seamless audio playback from a user-selected audio device, standardized functionality for audio recording and efficient software mixing routines for combining multiple sound channels, thus overcoming the four-channel hardware limit of the original Amiga chipset.
 AHI can be installed separately on AmigaOS v2.0 and later.

 AmigaOS itself did not support MIDI until version 3.1, when Roger Dannenberg's camd.library was adapted as the standard MIDI API.
 Commodore's version of camd.library also included a built-in driver for the serial port.
 The later open source version of camd.library by Kjetil Matheussen did not provide a built-in driver for the serial port, but provided an external driver instead.